b) Hobbes' Subjectivism

 4.

-In this way, Hobbes deprives the concepts of good and evil of their universal meaning.
-First, he equates their consistent content with desire and aversion.
-Second, he renders good and evil relative to each individual’s preferences: each person identifies as good what pleases them, which may differ from another’s judgement.
-However, universality seems intrinsic to the very concept of good and evil.
-While Hobbes does not eliminate their meaning entirely, he strips them of objectivity, thereby transforming their significance.
+In this way, Hobbes strips the concepts of good and evil of their universal meaning.
+First, he equates their determinate content with desire and aversion.
+Second, he renders good and evil relative to each individual's preferences: each person identifies as good what pleases them, which may differ from another's judgement.
+Yet universality seems intrinsic to the very concepts of good and evil.
+While Hobbes does not eliminate their meaning entirely, he deprives them of objectivity, thereby transforming their significance.

 5.

 Since value has traditionally been conceptualised through quality and morality, it seems reasonable to infer that Hobbes regards value as subjective.
-We propose that axiological subjectivism underpins his moral subjectivism, and his extension of subjectivity to all qualities reinforces this interpretation.
+We would suggest that axiological subjectivism underpins his moral subjectivism, and his extension of subjectivity to all qualities lends further support to this interpretation.

 In Hobbes, we encounter the first systematic articulation of axiological subjectivism, embedded within a complex and compelling argumentative framework.
-For this reason, I consider Hobbes the originator of subjectivism.
+It is for this reason that I regard Hobbes as the originator of subjectivism.

 1. Human Nature, chap.
 II